luomein/spectrum-log/docs/maintenance/engine/yanmar2GM20.md

     There is a vent bolt on the Racor.
 Some YouTube shows how to bleed it.
 However, in my engine, this vent bolt is not working.
 I guess it is blocked.

   * Fuel pump work as if 'dual-stage'
     To make the fuel pump works, you need to press it to the second stage, which will have a click sound.
 If you only press it in the first stage, it will never work.

+  * There are two bleeding bolts before the injection pump